Download the Guide: Solving for Multi-State Compliance

 Use this guide to consider the tradeoffs of a remote workforce on your HR compliance and manage your multi-state compliance.

 Overall, employee claims against businesses are increasing.
 Just because you don’t have workers in an office, doesn’t mean your liability is reduced—in fact, it can increase.
-The same litigation claims business are used to seeing are increasing, but approached from a different angle because of remote work.
+The same litigation claims businesses are used to seeing are increasing but approached from a different angle because of remote work.

 As a result, remote work and human resource compliance can get pretty complicated.
 Here are the most common HR compliance issues you may be up against if you have remote workers—and how you can protect your business from them.

-Employee classification also becomes more important with remote workers.
+Full or part-time employee classification also becomes more important with remote workers.
 If a non-exempt employee is working from home, accurately tracking time can be difficult to do.
 But even if a worker is remote, they are still entitled to pay for all hours worked—including overtime.
-To avoid human resource compliance issues with remote workers’ wages and hours:

-Most cases have proven that employers are liable to provide workers’ compensation for an injury an employee suffers while working from home.
-The way the work environment is currently defined under the Occupational Safety and Health Administration includes remote employees’ environments; However, this can be subject to interpretation.
+Most workers’ compensation cases have proven that employers are liable to provide workers’ compensation for an employee’s injury while working from home.
+The way “work environment” is currently defined under the Occupational Safety and Health Administration includes remote employees’ environments.
+However, this can be subject to interpretation.

 To limit confusion and interpretation of workers’ compensation laws, employers should:

 A lot of people think that harassment and discrimination are less of a problem when employees work from home.
-But that’s not necessarily the case.
-Just like cyberbullying on social media, employees can feel the effects of harassment and discrimination virtually.
+That’s not necessarily the case.
+Employees feel the effects of harassment and discrimination virtually, just as a person experiencing cyberbullying feels them.

 For example, coworkers wearing inappropriate clothing or displaying objects that others find offensive is considered harassment.
-Discriminatory language and comments can still be shared over web meetings and chat too.
-And, if you have some workers who are fully remote and others who are hybrid, employees can feel they are getting a different employee experience and treatment than others.
+Discriminatory language and comments can still be shared over web meetings and chat, too.
+Even having fully remote vs in-office or hybrid employees could lead to employees feeling as though they are not receiving the same treatment or “flexibility” as others.

 Human resource compliance becomes more complex for a remote workforce, but even more so for a geographically diverse remote workforce.
 Your legal obligations can more than double the second you allow one worker to live in a state different from your primary location of business.

 Payroll, taxation, benefits, wage and hour, and discrimination and harassment laws vary from state to state.
-So the HR compliance issues above can quickly become more challenging to follow—but not impossible.
-Companies who want to take full advantage of remote work and allow workers to live in other states just need to take some additional steps to ensure compliance.
+The HR compliance issues above can quickly become more challenging to follow, but they’re not impossible.
+Companies wishing to take full advantage of remote work and allow workers to live in other states just need to take some additional steps to ensure compliance.

 A comprehensive remote work policy that covers each of the areas above will help you maintain HR compliance with a remote workforce.
 Namely, make sure your policies cover the following areas in depth: